imanghafoori1/laravel-decorator/README.md

 ```
 ok now there is no cache, going on. it is a direct call.

-With the help of laravel-decorator built-in cache decorator, you can go to `AppServiceProvider.php` or any other service provider
+With the help of laravel-decorator built-in cache decorator, you can go to `AppServiceProvider.php` (or any other service provider):

 ```php
 <?php